-- (iii) Forfeiture of applied permit discount.
-At the DCRM Director's discretion, a violation of major siting permit conditions or engaging in unpermitted activity with a nexus to the permit discount received by the permit applicant or failure to implement improvements for which the discount was granted may result in forfeiture of applied permit discount, and any outstanding balance may become due at the time of the issuance of a Notice of Violation. - (l) Performance bond requirements.
-A performance bond or equivalent surety may be required by the CRM program if failure to comply with terms of the application or permit may result in environmental damage.
-For projects with construction costs over \$5 million, there shall be a rebuttable presumption that a bond is required.
-For projects with constructions costs in excess of \$20 million, a bond shall be required.
+(ii) Forfeiture of applied permit discount.
+At the DCRM Director's discretion, a violation of major siting permit conditions or engaging in unpermitted activity may result in forfeiture of applied permit discount, and any outstanding balance may become due at the time of the issue of a Notice of Violation. (g) Performance bond requirements.
+A performance bond or equivalent surety may be required by the CRM program if failure to comply with terms of the application or permit will-may result in environmental damage.
 In the event that the project cannot be completed as permitted, the applicant shall forfeit the bond or surety equivalent or portion thereof needed to mitigate any damage caused by such failure of performance.
 Any monies obtained from the bond on surety may be used to complete the site preparation and infrastructure requirements, restore the natural appearance and biological character of the project site and its impacts on adjacent properties, or correct any significant adverse impacts to the environment.